 Method 1: Through a Google account manager

-Full AdX accounts are by invite only at the discretion of Google account managers.
-If you have an account manager, an account in good standing and a boat load of traffic you could simply ask.
-They’ll assess your suitability, looking at areas such as your traffic levels, in-house resource for managing AdX and potentially put you forward for an account.
+Publishers can sign up for their own Google Ad Manager account but direct access to AdX is on an invite-only basis through the discretion of Google account managers.
+If you have an account manager, an account in good standing, and a boatload of traffic you could simply ask.
+They’ll assess your suitability, looking at areas such as your traffic levels and in-house resource for managing AdX, and potentially put you forward for an account.

-If you get an account through this channel you get maximum flexibility, as it is your account, but you will be managing it yourself (If you understand the difference between AdSense and AdX you’ll also understand that this isn’t particularly straight forward).
+If you get an account through this channel you get maximum flexibility, as it is your account, but you will be managing it yourself (If you understand the difference between AdSense and AdX you’ll also understand that this isn’t particularly straightforward).

-Network Partner Managers, like OKO, have special AdX accounts that are approved to work with partner inventory.
-Through these we can create sub-accounts for our partners and allow them to serve ads through those.
+If you don’t have an appointed Google account manager, don’t worry – there is still another way to get access to Google AdX without having your own Google Ad Manager account.
+Google Certified Publishing Partners, like OKO, have special Google Ad Manager (GAM) accounts that are approved to work with partner inventory.
+Through these, we can create sub-accounts for our partners to gain access to Google AdX and allow them to serve ads and earn revenue through those.

-This approach opens the doors to AdX to publishers who wouldn’t meeting the requirements for having a direct AdX account.
-It also removes the learning requirement of having a direct AdX account as the partner’s AdX account is managed by the Network Partner Manager for them.
+This approach opens the doors of AdX to publishers who wouldn’t meet the requirements for having a direct Google Ad Manager account.
+It also removes the extensive knowledge and learning requirements of having a direct GAM account, as the partner’s AdX account is managed by the Network Partner Manager for them.